Emergency services

 Political demonstrations happen across the country but are most common in and around the cities of:

-Public protests and events that draw large groups of people can turn violent.
-Demonstrations can affect traffic and essential services.
+Public protests and events that draw large groups of people can turn violent, causing injuries and deaths.
+Demonstrations may occur anywhere across the country and often affect public transport, traffic, and essential services.

 To protect yourself from periods of unrest: